Menu

 Monitoring

-JB has a ‘little and often’ approach to monitoring.
-This is across both observations and work scrutiny.
-Observations are planned to take place approximately every two to three weeks according to the experience of the teachers.
+Observations are planned to take place approximately every two weeks.
 These observations will last no more than ten minutes.
 We absolutely do not want to see any special performances, we want to see what you get up to when nobody is looking so we can support you in developing your practice.
 Following on from the observation you will be provided with a ‘lever’, this ‘lever’ is a small and achievable adjustment that we will be looking for in the following observations.
 By using this approach, we quickly identify any possible negative habits forming and your teaching will evolve successfully with little pressure.
 If when we provide you with a lever you feel you would like support with this we will arrange for you to observe someone or plan for some time with a subject leader or a member of SLT.

 English and Maths work scrutiny will take place every other week.
 So, each week a set of books will be monitored, again you will be provided with a lever from this subject lead.
 During these scrutinies they will sometimes use pupil voice and interview children about their learning and during moderation and staff inset they will find times to discuss your books and planning with you.
-As part of the scrutiny they carry out they will also look at the SIMs assessment grids to ensure you are using these as planning tools and that gaps for the whole class as well as individuals are being planned for.
+As part of the scrutiny they carry out they will also look at the Insight tracker grids to ensure you are using these as planning tools and that gaps for the whole class as well as individuals are being planned for.

 From this regular monitoring the SLT will meet with subject leads to identify and highlight any areas of development.
 This may require individual support being provided or it might be that we need to plan a whole staff INSET to fill in the gaps.